Youngmi Kim, Ph.D.

 B.A., Yonsei University, Korea

-Youngmi Kim, Ph.D., associate professor, is committed to reducing poverty and improving social and economic justice for those of disadvantaged socioeconomic status.
-She focuses on the dynamics of economic deprivation and development of effective anti-poverty strategies, with particular emphases on assets and material hardship.
+Youngmi Kim, Ph.D., associate professor, is committed to reducing poverty and improving social and economic justice.
+She focuses on the dynamics of economic deprivation and development of effective anti-poverty strategies, with particular emphasis on assets and material hardship .
 She aims to advance knowledge in these substantive areas and inform policy and practice through research dissemination and teaching.

 She has worked on asset-building social policies and programs at both the national and global contexts.
 Asset-building policy is an innovative social investment strategy that promotes financial capability of individuals and families by providing institutional supports (e.g. matching fund and financial education) and reducing barriers to saving.
 Asset-building policy is designed and implemented in the form of matched savings account programs for long-term development, such as post-secondary education, homeownership, and microenterprise; generally known as Individual Development Accounts (IDAs) and Child Development Accounts (CDAs).

 She collaborates with a research team Saving for Education, Entrepreneurship and Downpayment for Oklahoma Kids (SEED OK), a statewide randomized experiment with newborn children randomly selected from 2007 birth records in the state of Oklahoma (funded by Ford and other private foundations).
 Her team shows that the CDA policy has positive impacts on financial savings outcomes, education expectations, and psychological well-being of parents and their children.
-She also works with global community partners to assess the Hope Plus Savings Accounts program for working poor families and the CDA (designed for low income children and those in child welfare system) in South Korea.
+She also works with global community partners to assess the Hope Plus Savings Accounts program for working poor families (IDAs) and Didim Seed Savings Accounts (CDAs designed for low income children and those in child welfare system) in South Korea.
 Her scholarly work provides important evidence for CDA policy design and implementations in the US and other countries.

 Recent and current funded projects